 - FlowCell carton flow boosts productivity by 30% by angling parts toward the picker, making picking faster.

 - UNEX SpeedCell dramatically increases pick facings resulting in greater SKU density and less travel time.

-UNEX provides a variety of order picking solutions to accelerate order picking and meet seasonal demands.
+UNEX provides a variety of omnichannel fulfillment and order picking solutions to increase SKU density and pump up pick rates to meet seasonal demands.